GovTechSG/techpass-user-docs/docs/glossary.md

 **SE GSIB**

 It is a Government Standard Image Build (GSIB) device which has the Secured Email features.
 This device is assigned to public officers who handle sensitive and secret information.
 If you are using a SE GSIB device, you need to use your PS-Card to authenticate.

-You will not be able to access internet using this SE-GSIB device.
+You will not be able to access internet using this device.

 ?>- You can't use this device to sign up and onboard your TechPass account.<br>- You can't onboard this device to SEED.